Step-by-step plan

 Step 4: Your certificate and registration

 Is the assessment positive?
-Congratulations.
-You will receive your SCL certificate (for a 100% audit) or your SCL statement (for a 40% audit).
+Then you will receive an SCL certificate (for a 100% audit) or an SCL statement (for a 40% audit).

 The Certifying Institution immediately passes this on to NEN.
 We take care of the official registration in the SCL register.
-This shows clients that you meet the requirements they set (such as ProRail, TEnneT, ViA).
-Your company is ready for the future.
+This shows clients that you meet the requirements they set.

 Step 5: Stay sharp